-Cleveland Indians Win 20 Straight, Tie 'Moneyball' Oakland A's Streak
+Cleveland Indians Win 21st Straight To Break American League Record

 The Cleveland Indians are chasing a Major League Baseball record that few teams in the modern era have managed to accomplish.

-Baseball fans and movie goers alike will remember that team.
+Baseball fans and moviegoers alike will remember that team.

-The 2011 movie Moneyball, starring Brad Pitt, told the story of how the A's used detailed statistics to assemble a roster of under-appreciated, low-salaried players 15 years ago who went on to become a powerhouse team that won 20 straight games.
+The 2011 movie Moneyball, starring Brad Pitt, told the story of how the A's used detailed statistics to assemble a roster of underappreciated, low-salaried players 15 years ago who went on to become a powerhouse team that won 20 straight games.

 The A's finished first in the American League West that season with a record of 103-59.

-The Indians will go for 21 straight wins when they play the Tigers this afternoon in Cleveland.
+The Indians will go for 21 straight wins when they play the Tigers Wednesday afternoon in Cleveland.

-The 1935 Chicago Cubs, a National League team, currently holds that record.
+The 1935 Chicago Cubs, a National League team, currently hold that record.

 Tying that record would be bittersweet.
 The 2016 Cubs beat the Indians 4-3 in last season's World Series.
 Cleveland had taken a three-games-to-one lead in the best-of-seven series.